JolietCyborgs4241/cyborg_sensing/README.md

     * Green - autonomous system in control of robot
     * Off - not lit when not in autonomous mode

 This covers 8 LEDs.
-We could stop at that or potentially include a larger number, like 10 LEDs into the robot status display for future expansion.
+We could stop at that or potentially include a larger number, like 10 LEDs into the robot status display for future expansion (**NEWS FLASH**:  the hardware is going to have 10 LEDs on it and the communications protocol between the Raspberry Pi and the LED driver module will accomodate 16 LEDs).

 Suggestions here are welcome.